 Many years ago, my husband and I took the kids to Lost River Gorge.
 In fact, the kids still talk about going through the “Lemon Squeeze” cave even today!

 We were wondering if we would be able to squeeze through the infamous Lemon Squeezer cave this time around!
 The forecast called for showers during our entire four-day trip, but we knew Lost River Gorge was open rain or shine.

-So, early one morning my husband and I eagerly headed to Lost River Gorge and Boulder Caves.
+So, early one morning my husband and I eagerly headed to the Lost River Gorge.

 The Best Tip — Arrive Early!

 We were camping nearby at Franstead Family Campground which was only a 10-minute drive to Lost River Gorge.

 In fact, if you are planning a camping trip to the Franconia, NH area, Franstead Family Campground is close to many attractions in the area!
 You can read my review of the campground above!